-Studies show that electronic patient reporting yields higher quality data than paper-based diaries with electronic patient-reported outcomes (ePROs) driving greater participant compliance.
+Studies show that electronic patient reporting yields higher-quality data than paper-based diaries.
+As a matter of fact, electronic patient-reported outcomes (ePROs) drive greater participant compliance.
 With our behavioral science-driven platform, compliance rates are consistently above 90%, and retention rates are above 85% in our client’s clinical trials.
-For the past decade, both the FDA and EMA have begun to accept ePRO study data, and the number of trials using electronic data capture (EDC) and ePRO has grown steadily.
+For the past decade, both the FDA and EMA have begun to accept ePRO study data.
+And the number of trials using electronic data capture (EDC) and ePRO has grown steadily.
 Despite these advances and the general use of technology in every part of our lives, some clinical trials continue to use paper-based questionnaires.

 Let’s dive deeper

-When treatment outcomes need to be collected, A standard PRO instrument may be chosen, or a clinical trial project team may create a new one when collecting treatment outcomes.
+When treatment outcomes need to be collected, a standard PRO instrument may be chosen.
+Or a clinical trial project team may create a new one when collecting treatment outcomes.
 The team must then decide if they want participant responses on paper or electronically (ePRO).
-The trial’s cost and timeline are highly dependent on the number of instruments, the frequency of data collection, the patient population, and the indication being studied, so it is important to consider these factors when deciding the data collection method.
+The trial’s cost and timeline are highly dependent on a number of factors.
+The instruments, the frequency of data collection, the patient population, and the indication being studied.
+So it is important to consider these factors when deciding the data collection method.

 The industry perception is that the start-up costs of implementing an ePRO platform may dwarf the cost of printing and distributing paper diaries by as much as ten times.
-However, this does not take into consideration the significant value and return on investment that adopting ePRO technology, such as Datacubed Health’s Linkt, has had on overall clinical trial costs and timelines due to improvements in data quality and completeness, participant retention, and compliance, and study and site eﬃciency.
+However, this does not take into consideration the significant value and return on investment that adopting ePRO technology.
+Datacubed Health’s platform provides a reduction in overall clinical trial costs and timelines.
+This is due to improvements in data quality and completeness, participant retention, and compliance, and study and site eﬃciency.

 MEETING PARTICIPANTS WHERE THEY ARE

-According to a 2017 survey from the ePRO Consortium, nearly half of respondents reported that patient receptivity or burden was a major consideration when determining whether to use paper surveys or ePRO.
+According to a 2017 survey from the ePRO Consortium, nearly half of respondents reported that patient receptivity or burden was a major consideration when determining between paper surveys or ePRO.
 Unsurprisingly, the study also found that the majority of patients found ePRO systems easy to use and prefer them to paper.

 Meeting participants where they are is key to the adoption of ePRO.
-Designed with a consumer-grade interface, the Datacubed Health Linkt app facilitates the easy collection of ePRO data from patients and is accessible through a personal or provisioned device.
+Designed with a consumer-grade interface, the Datacubed Health app facilitates the easy collection of ePRO data from patients.
 Operationally, the Bring Your Own Device (BYOD) model increases compliance by maximizing patient convenience and ease of ePRO completion.

 ePRO vs Paper

-Unlike paper solutions, Datacube’s ePRO/eDiary module is specifically designed to be easy to use and engaging, which encourages patient compliance and drives greater data completion and accuracy.
+Unlike paper solutions, Datacube’s ePRO/eDiary module is specifically designed to be easy to use and engaging.
+The design encourages patient compliance and drives greater data completion and accuracy.
 A paper-based trial is more likely than one using ePRO to have incomplete, misleading, conﬂicting, or falsified participant responses.
-Such inaccuracies often require a sponsor’s study team, data managers, and site personnel to spend hours reviewing questionnaires, entering data, and seeking follow-up information.
-It can take weeks to months before errors on a paper questionnaire are discovered and by then, it is often too late to retrieve missing or corrected data.
+Such inaccuracies often require a sponsor’s study team to spend hours reviewing questionnaires, entering data, and seeking follow-up information.
+It can take weeks to months before errors on a paper questionnaire are discovered.
+And by then, it is often too late to retrieve missing or corrected data.
 As a result, labor costs for a paper-based study often easily erase any savings projected for the use of paper.

-Unlike paper, eDiary or ePRO data collected through Datacubed are immediately available for study staff (including sites) to review on the staff-facing component of the Admin Panel.
-Within this one system, study staff can review data collected in real-time and automate smartphone notifications, Linkt in-app messages and SMS messages to encourage patients to complete ePROs.
-For example, Linkt notifications can be configured to automatically remind patients to complete the ePRO if they have not done so within a specified period of time.
-And because ePRO reports are sent and reviewed in real time, the potential for lost, missing, and non-compliant data is significantly reduced.
+Unlike paper, eDiary or ePRO data collected through Datacubed are immediately available for study staff (including sites) to review.
+Study staff can review data collected in real-time and automate notifications, in-app messages, and SMS messages to encourage engagement.
+For example, our notifications can be configured to automatically remind patients to complete the ePRO if they have not done so within a specified period of time.
+And because ePRO reports are sent and reviewed in real-time, the potential for lost, missing, and non-compliant data is significantly reduced.
 At the close of a study, ePRO data are already in the study database, speeding study close-out.

 PATIENT COMPLIANCE & ENGAGEMENT

-Another way ePRO technology like Linkt can reduce costs over paper is by improving compliance and retention rates.
-Foundational to the design of Linkt is the incorporation of short-, medium- and long-term motivators.
-Linkt is specifically designed to maintain patient engagement through the course of a clinical trial and helps sustain high retention and compliance levels in studies that require the collection of repeated data over short and long durations (i.e., a few days to weeks up to multiple years).
+Another way ePRO technology can reduce costs over paper is by improving compliance and retention rates.
+Foundational to the design of our app is the incorporation of short-, medium- and long-term motivators.
+Datacubed Health’s app is specifically designed to maintain patient engagement through the course of a clinical trial.
+And helps sustain high retention and compliance levels in studies that require the collection of repeated data over short and long durations (i.e., a few days to weeks up to multiple years).

 Further, participants aged 50 and older show the most interest in these reinforcing elements.
-In fact, participants aged 55+ engage with the reinforcement elements of the Linkt platform up to 4 times as much as adults in their 20s.
-These data suggest older participants seek out the Linkt app, even outside of ePRO completion requirements.
-Leveraging this population’s interest in Linkt, by delivering the ePROs through Linkt, increases retention and compliance with respect to timely completion of study endpoints.
+In fact, participants aged 55+ engage with the reinforcement elements of the Datacubed platform up to 4 times as much as adults in their 20s.
+These data suggest older participants seek out the Datacubed app, even outside of ePRO completion requirements.
+Leveraging this population’s interest in Datacubed, by delivering the ePROs, increases retention and compliance with respect to timely completion of study endpoints.

 LET’S DO THE MATH